U.S. Route 1 passes through Chelsea on two elevated structures:

 MBTA Blue Line:

-- The MBTA will be adding additional trains to the Blue Line to increase public transit capacity.
+- The MBTA has added additional trains to the Blue Line to increase public transit capacity.

 - A large Park and Ride garage is available at Wonderland Station in Revere.